Fun Sequential Elementary Music Lessons to Develop Music Reading Skills

 We Make Happy Music Teachers

 There WAS no such thing as an elementary music method book for teaching music reading.
-So, I created one!
-And to be the most beneficial for my elementary music classroom and for other elementary music teachers, it’s a DIGITAL version.
+So, we created one!
+And, to be the most beneficial for elementary music classrooms it’s DIGITAL designed to be projected on your classroom whiteboard.

 See What These Happy Elementary Music Teachers Have to Say